-So sensitive is this test that if the subject, whether his vision is ordinarily normal or not, pronounces the initials of his name correctly while looking at a blank surface without trying to see, there will be no error of refraction; but if he miscalls one initial, even without any consciousness of effort, and with full knowledge that he is deceiving no one, myopia will be produced.
+So sensitive is this test that if the subject. whether his vision is ordinarily normal or not, pronounces the initials of his name correctly while looking at a blank surface without trying to see, there will be no error of refraction; but if he miscalls one initial, even without any consciousness of effort, and with full knowledge that he is deceiving no one, myopia will be produced.

 Mental strain may produce many different kinds of eyestrain.
-According to the statement of most authorities there is only one kind of evestrain, an indefinite thing resulting from so-called overuse of the eyes, or an effort to overcome a wrong shape of the eyeball.
-It can be demonstrated, however, that there is not only a different strain for each different error of refraction, but a different strain for most abnormal conditions of the eve.
-The strain that produces an error of refraction is not the same as the strain that produces a squint, or a cataract, or glaucoma, or amblyopia,3 or inflammation of the conjunctiva 4 or of the margin of the lids, or disease of the optic nerve or retina.
-All these conditions may exist with only a slight error of refraction, and while the relief of one strain usually means the relief of any others that may coexist with it, it sometimes happens that the strain associated with such conditions as cataract and glaucoma is relieved without the complete relief of the strain that causes the error of refraction.
-Even the pain that so often accompanies errors of refraction is never caused by the same strain that causes these errors.
-Some myopes cannot read without pain or discomfort, but most of them suffer no inconvenience.
-When the hypermetrope regards an object at the distance the hypermetropia is lessened, but pain and discomfort may be increased.
-While there are many strains, however, there is only one cure for all of them, namely, relaxation.
+According to the statement of most authorities there is only one kind of eyestrain, an indefinite thing resulting from so-called over-use of the eyes, or an effort to overcome a wrong shape of the eyeball.
+It can be demonstrated, however, that there is not only a different strain for each different error of refraction, but a different strain for most abnormal conditions of the eye.
+The strain that produces an error of refraction is not the same as the strain that produces a squint, or a cataract, or glaucoma, or amblyopia. or inflammation of the conjunctiva or of the margin of the lids, or disease of the optic nerve or retina.
+All these conditions may exist

-An opacity of the lens.
+1 An opacity of the lens.

 2 A condition in which the eyeball becomes abnormally hard.

-3 A condition in which there is a decline of vision without apparent cause.
-4 A membrane covering the inner surface of the eyelid and the visible part of the white of the eve.
+8 A condition in which there is a decline of vision without apparent cause.

+4 A membrane covering the inner surface of the eyelid and the visible part of the white of the eye.